corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto.md

 The `crypto` package provides services and types for performing cryptographic operations.
 The following services are available:

-* `CompositeKey` is a tree data structure that enables the representation of composite public keys, which are used to represent the signing requirements for multi-signature scenarios.
-* `DigestAlgorithmName` is used in the Corda hashing API.
 * `DigitalSignature` is used to identify the owner of the signing key used to create the signature.
 * `SecureHash` is a cryptographically secure hash value, computed by a specified digest algorithm.
-* The `SignatureSpec` is a digital signature scheme.
+* `SignatureSpec` is a digital signature scheme.

 ## Implementing Signature Schemes

-Corda supports the following `SignatureSpecs` (signature schemes) for creating the following objects:
+Corda supports the following `SignatureSpec`s (signature schemes) for creating the following objects:

 * SHA256withRSA
 * SHA384withRSA